The Writer's 1930 Type AF Austin 7

 The cap for the DS4 can be replaced by one from a Renault Dauphine, and the rotor arm from a Vauxhall Viva HB.
 It's also possible to convert both to electronic ignition, as a search on YouTube will show.

-Unfortunately, almost all ordinary modern capacitors, imported from China and other countries, have proved to be of a disastrously low quality, and these should only be bought from expert suppliers who offer a full distributor rebuilding service.
-Fortunately, as an alternative, a modern and highly reliable polypropylene capacitor can be used; some of these are tiny, while others are too large to fit inside the distributor and must be mounted remotely.
+quality, and these should only be bought from expert suppliers who offer a full distributor rebuilding service.
+Fortunately, as an alternative, a modern, highly reliable polypropylene capacitor can be used; some are tiny, while others are too large to fit inside the distributor and must be mounted remotely.

-The easiest way to connect a larger one, for example, the 598-224PPB102K or the RIFA PME 271M (available from RS), is to the terminal on the coil that goes to the distributor and the other to a convenient earth point.
+The easiest way to connect a larger one, for example, the 598-598-224PPB102K or the RIFA PME 271M (available from RS), is to connect one to the terminal on the coil that goes to the distributor, and the other to a convenient earth point.
 The unit itself can be hidden away under the dashboard, or in a more convenient position, perhaps held with industrial-grade Velcro to the bulkhead beneath or to one side of the coil.

 The tiny CBB21 (many sellers on eBay have them) is just as effective and can, with care, be either glued to the top of an existing capacitor and the leads arranged appropriately, or the guts of the old capacitor removed and the new one fitted inside.
-The end of the original capacitor has its terminal stud surrounded by a ring of insulating material. and a tiny hole needs to be drilled in this to allow one wire from the capacitor to pass through and warp around the stud.
-The other wire will be found long enough to reach to the end of the barrel where it can be trimmed off and soldered.
-After testing that it works, it's a good idea to encapsulate it in Araldite, or similar, and so prevent any movement.
+The end of the original capacitor has its terminal stud surrounded by a ring of insulating material.
+A tiny hole needs to be drilled in this to allow one wire from the capacitor to pass through and wrap around the stud.
+The other wire will be long enough to reach the end of the barrel, where it can be trimmed and soldered.
+After testing that it works, it's a good idea to encapsulate it in Araldite or similar to prevent any movement.

-An important point to consider is that, when the points open, a back EMF of several hundred volts is developed and the capacitor should be able to handle this.
-While the 598-224PPB102K is rated at 1000 volts, the limit of the tiny CBB21 is 630 volts, the minimum that should be considered.
-Another option of the latter type is the Japanese-made QXK2J224KTP, a unit proved over long service in many Austin Sevens used for competition and, one more, the Swifttune, another motor-sport-proven unit.
+An important point to consider is that when the points open, a back EMF of several hundred volts is generated, and the capacitor should be able to handle it.
+While the 598-224PPB102Kis rated at 1000 volts, the limit of the tiny CBB21 is 630 volts, the minimum that should be considered.
+Another option of the latter type is the Japanese-made QXK2J224KTP, a unit proven over long service in many Austin Sevens used for competition, and one more, the Swifttune, another motor-sport-proven unit.

 Some of the mentioned capacitors are illustrated at the bottom of the page.